How to Write a Summary | Guide & Examples

-Summarizing means giving a concise overview of a text’s main points in your own words.
+Summarizing, or writing a summary, means giving a concise overview of a text’s main points in your own words.
 A summary is always much shorter than the original text.

-When to summarize
+When to write a summary

 There are many situations in which you might have to summarize an article or other source:

-- As a stand-alone assignment to show you’ve understood the material.
+- As a stand-alone assignment to show you’ve understood the material

-- To keep notes that will help you remember what you’ve read.
+- To keep notes that will help you remember what you’ve read

-- To give an overview of other researchers’ work in a literature review.
+- To give an overview of other researchers’ work in a literature review

 But it’s often appropriate to summarize a whole article or chapter if it is especially relevant to your own research, or to provide an overview of a source before you analyze or critique it.